ondrabus/kontent-url-slug-history-custom-element/README.md

 This is a [custom element](https://kontent.ai/learn/tutorials/develop-apps/integrate/content-editing-extensions) for [Kontent](https://kontent.ai) that allows users to preserve history of URL slugs.

+The element watches the URL slug element and automatically preserves the old URL slug when it gets changed.
+Apart from that, it also allows manual entry and removal.

 ![Screenshot of custom element](custom-element-screenshot.png)

 ## Setup